 How did you bag the role of Ali Hassan in Tere Bin Ladan?

 The role of Ali in the film Tere Bin Laden was offered to me by director Abhishek Sharma and I came all the way from Pakistan to Mumbai to meet the director but look at my bad luck.
 When I came down for the audition, the director had gone to Pakistan and it was producer Aarti who took my audition.
 Luckily, I passed the audition when Abhishek came down to Mumbai and saw the DVD.

-How did you prepare for your part in the
+How did you prepare for your part in the film?

 It was a fantastic experience for me as an actor.
 It was nice on the part of my producers and director Abhishek to have sent me to attend a ten-day workshop with none other than Barry John.
 I read the script thoroughly and did the rehearsals to get into the thought process of my character in Tere Bin Laden.
 There I learnt from Barry John Sir the different ways to execute a scene by looking at the possibilities within the periphery of the script.
 He taught me to go out of my comfort zone and limitations and challenge myself as an actor.
 Singing has its own level of thrills but I want to do more films now.
 The acting bug has bitten me fully after my stint as an actor in Tere Bin Laden.

 What lured you to say yes to the offer?

 What attracted me to say yes to the offer to act in the film is the fact that the subject is very original and different, jo ab tak kahin bhi nahi bani hai.
 It is a film which is hatke.
 It gave me a big high that the director had thought of naming his character as Ali Hassan even before he met me.
 I enjoyed working with actors like Pradyuman, who played the role of Osama in the film, Nikhil, Rahul, Piyush Mishra and Sugandha Garg.